 Generate and Understand CRON Expressions with Precision

 A powerful tool for generating, parsing, and understanding cron expressions used to schedule recurring tasks.
-Build complex schedules using an intuitive interface with preset options and real-time description.
+Build complex schedules using natural language, visual builders, or preset templates.
+Preview next executions in multiple timezones, visualize schedules on a calendar, and bulk export multiple expressions.

 A cron expression consists of five fields separated by spaces, each representing a time unit.
 The standard format is: